xtul9/rimworld-workshop-downloader/README.md

 ## Notes

-- The Node.js backend must be running on port 5000
+- The Node.js backend must be running on port 5000 (starts automatically)
 - CORS is configured to allow all origins (this should be changed in production)
 - The backend automatically starts when the Tauri application launches
-- The backend uses TypeScript and is compiled to JavaScript before running
+- The backend uses TypeScript and is compiled to JavaScript, then bundled into a native executable using `pkg`
+- **Node.js is embedded in the application** - users don't need to install it separately
+- **SteamCMD is embedded in the application** - automatically downloaded during build and bundled with the app
+- Settings are persisted using Tauri's plugin-store
+- First run experience: Settings tab opens by default on first launch

 ## License